-The city of Forth Worth issued postcards to households in the last week of July that potentially violated the city’s restrictions based on how much water the meters reported.
+The city of Fort Worth issued postcards to households in the last week of July that potentially violated the city’s restrictions based on how much water the meters reported.

 The city instituted permanent water restrictions in 2014, one of which details certain days homeowners can water their lawns.
 Residents are supposed to water on alternating days according to the last digit in their house addresses; however, they are never allowed to water on Mondays.

 If the city sees that someone has used an excessive amount of water on a Monday, they assume that the residence’s household members were likely not following the restrictions.
 The postcards act merely as a notice, not as a warning or fine.